I’m done with social media.

 I have a web site, e-mail, a comments section, a phone, snail mail, a web magazine, several magazines and sites that I write for (and they each have their own Facebook/Twitter pages), and a quarterly print Letter.
 Isn’t that enough contact/interaction?
 Do we – even if we’re writers or editors or media people or tech people – have to do everything that comes along online?

 I love the web and gadgets and it’s amazing we can do what we do.
 I’ve used computers since the mid-80s and I’ve been online since 1996.
 But there is such a thing as too much.
-I think we all have ADD now, our minds are getting trained to be able to handle Facebook posts and tweets and tumblr pics but not much longform.
+I think we all have ADD now, our minds getting trained to be able to handle Facebook posts and tweets and tumblr pics but not much longform.
 Everything is faster, faster, now, now, now.
 We all have to be connected all the time, everywhere.
 There’s no downtime anymore, and it’s weird.
 Hey, I’m eating dinner!
 Here’s a picture of that dinner!
 I feel happy!
 I feel sad!
 I went to the movies!
 Like me, share me, comment on my post!
 Viral!
 Selfie!
 Hashtag!

 It’s so easy to “friend” someone online.
 To hit “Like” or “Follow” instead of talking to someone in person or over the phone.
 Social media has made is soooo easy to “keep in touch” with people, but it’s a bit of an illusion.
 Real friendship takes a little more work, a little more time.
 Social media (and texting) has not only affected how we communicate with each other, but what we expect from each other.